kaushal4/group22Project/README.md

 ## Proposed Machine Learning Models
 The following machine learning models are proposed for this project:
-1. XGBoost
+1. Logistic
 2. CatBoost
 3. AdaBoost
-4. ExtraTreesClassifier
+4. LightGBM
-5. GradientBoostingClassifier
+5. MLP
-6. HistGradientBoostingClassifier
-7. LightGBM
-8. DecisionTree
-9. Random Forest
-10. Logistic Regression